Overview

 Step 4: Configure Sources

-After connecting, you need to configure which Atlassian products to index:- Click Configure next to Confluence or JIRA
+After connecting, you need to configure which Atlassian products to index:- Click Settings next to Confluence or JIRA

 - Choose which spaces (Confluence) or projects (JIRA) to include or exclude